aleksandrakojic/YU-GO/README.md

 # YG Token

 Each organization buys a participation token from the platform.
 An annual subscription.
 At the end of the subscription, the token is burned.
 The token can only be manipulated by the Manager contract.

+# Testing
+To lunch the test, in a terminal execute `npm run devchain` from the root folder which will launch Ganache in determisitic mode to always get the same public and private keys.
+In a second terminal, execute `truffle test --network develop` in the truffle folder.